Capital punishment in India: Divergent views

 There are divergent views on which the death penalty in being currently debated over in India.
 It has been argued by many academicians and many research groups that the presence of such inhumane punishment serves no purpose in the current times.
 India certainly does not need it as it serves no purpose.
 It is argued that no study has shown that the death penalty deters murder more than life imprisonment and that evidence is to the contrary.
 For deterrence to work, the severity of the punishment has to coexist with the certainty and swiftness of the punishment.[19]
 It has been argued that the death penalty targets the poor and marginalised who do not have support from the society or power of money.
 The death penalty is subjective in nature and is near to impossible deciding each case fairly or rationally.
 The Courts have in various cases worked on their fancies and arbitrarily imposed this most extreme punishment.
 It is also argued that the concept works in contrast to the rehabilitation criminal justice system adopted by India [19].
 Further, it has also been argued that it is per se cruel, irrespective of its utility or its deterrent effect.

 On the other hand, it has been argued that state-sanctioned death penalty acts as a catalyst to promote the law and the fear of law which acts as a deterrent to future offenders.
 There is also a push to help the victims and to follow the retribution model of punishment.

 Systemic issues

-The concept of the death penalty as understood by a layman is sentencing and execution.
-By what goes unnoticed is the wide gap between the provisions of law and the realities of its enforcement.
-The whole process is vulnerable to a large number of systematic and structural impediments.
-The flagrant violations of even the most basic protections like those against torture and self-incrimination, along with the systemic inability to provide for competent representation or to undertake effective sentencing procedures in capital cases make it extremely clear that the crisis in our criminal justice system has translated.
+Capital punishment has been criticised due to the alleged imperfections of the justice system in India.
 The quality of legal representation has emerged as an extremely serious concern.
-The absence of any real communication with their lawyers, courtroom proceedings that they do not understand, and no real knowledge of progress in their case at the appellate stages increase the suffering of prisoners on death row.
+Specific critiques against legal representation include the absence of communication between defendants and their lawyers, courtroom proceedings that they do not understand, and little knowledge of progress in their case at the appellate stages.